Chromium99/Planterbox/docs/Research and Analysis of Existing Technologies/Research and Analysis of Existing Technologies.md

   **Description:**
   Collect and preprocess a high-quality dataset of plant images and associated metadata.
 This dataset will be used to train the AI model for plant identification and care recommendations.
+  We will ensure that the data processed is first limited in its scope so as to not train our model with uncommon household plants (ie, Carrots and potatoes).

   **Relevance:**
   The accuracy of the AI model depends on the quality and diversity of the dataset.
 Proper preprocessing ensures the data is clean, labeled, and ready for training.